AchiengMary/low_level_programming/0x09-static_libraries/README.md

-this a readme for all my projects on static libraries in C
+#!/bin/bash
+Readme for files in tatic libaray